-Int.: It wasn't that he was acutely deteriorating or anything of that nature at all?
+Interviewer: It wasn't that he was acutely deteriorating or anything of that nature at all?

 Nurse: No, he was getting better.

 A return to our paradigm case will further illustrate this point.
 Near the end of the interview, the interviewer returns to the issue of clinical judgment.
-The specific issue is the kinds of clinical judgments that contributed to this nurse's decision to use the type and amount of medication that she did with her patient:
+The specific issue is the kind of clinical judgments that contributed to this nurse's decision to use the type and amount of medication that she did with her patient:

-Int.: That was kind of a judgment you were making, that in this situation any amount of sedation-valium's not that strong.
+Interviewer: That was kind of a judgment you were making, that in this situation any amount of sedation-Valium's not that strong.

-Nurse: It wasn't valium, but it was something . . . innocuous.
-It was not a . . .
+Nurse: It wasn't Valium, but it was something...innocuous.
+It was not a...

-Int.: It wasn't morphine?
+Interviewer: It wasn't morphine?

-Nurse: It was a librium or, I've forgotten.
+Nurse: It was a Librium or, I've forgotten.

-Int.: Yeah.
+Interviewer: Yeah.
 But it was a tranquilizer rather than morphine or something that is sort of notorious for driving respiration down?